status-im/react-native-desktop-qt/docs/CreateNewApp.md

 ![](./media/react-native-desktop-new-app.png)

-**Note:** On non-macOS systems, `npm start` and `node ubuntu-server.js` will be executed automatically by the above command
+**Note:** On non-macOS systems, `npm start` will be executed automatically by the above command

-**If you want to know why you had to start bundler and js server** - check the doc on [how react-native-desktop works internally](docs/HowRNDesktopAppWorks.md)
+**If you want to know why you had to start bundler** - check the doc on [how react-native-desktop works internally](docs/HowRNDesktopAppWorks.md)